Kodiologist/Rogue-TV/README.rst

 Rogue TV is a nonviolent roguelike where you play a lucky contestant on a roguelike-themed game show.
 It's written in Hy_ with Python 2.

-Currently, it's in a very early stage of development, and there isn't much to do.
+Currently, the game is playable, but a lot of features remain to be implemented, and there's no documentation other than in-game information screens about items, creatures, and terrain.

 Dependencies include Hy_, Kodhy_, Heidegger_, and libtcod_.
 Currently, curses is also a requirement.
 When (or rather, if) Rogue TV reaches a releasable state, I'll provide one-stop bundles with all dependencies, one for Unix-likes and one for Windows.